Ruchith1018/Btech-3rdYear/Rex-AI-Interview-Chatbot-main/README.md

 ## Description

 In the dynamic landscape of professional recruitment, the demand for skilled Data Analysts is on the rise.
-To bridge the gap between aspiring candidates and the evolving expectations of employers, we aim to develop an innovative AI-powered interview preparation tool called ReX.
-ReX is designed to empower users with the necessary skills and confidence to excel in Data Analyst interviews.
+To bridge the gap between aspiring candidates and the evolving expectations of employers, we aim to develop an innovative AI-powered interview preparation tool called Ruchith.
+Ruchith is designed to empower users with the necessary skills and confidence to excel in Data Analyst interviews.

 ## Features

-- **Text Chat**: Users can interact with an Rex AI assistant via text.
+- **Text Chat**: Users can interact with an Ruchith AI assistant via text.
 - **Speech Chat**: Users can speak to the Rex AI assistant and receive spoken responses.
 - **Auto-Scrolling Chat Box**: Ensures the latest messages are always visible.
 - **"Shift+Enter" for Line Breaks**: Enhances message formatting in chats.